 Azucar is a Mexican-fare restaurant located in a local Palm Springs hotel – La Serena Villas.
 The restaurant serves modern contemporary cuisine to a sophisticated adult-only crowd, focusing on local farm-to-table food that is fresh and healthy.
 Outdoor seating by a beautiful pool and on a gorgeous rooftop deck make for a perfect dining experience.
 Azucar is definitely one of the best restaurants in Palm Springs!

 Address: 339 S Belardo Rd, Palm Springs, CA 92262

 Crazy Coyote Tacos

 If you’re in the Palm Springs area and looking for a great taco shack, look no further than Crazy Coyote Tacos.
 This order-at-the-window spot is perfect for a quick lunch or dinner, and their giant tacos will keep you full until dinner.
-The burritos here are also excellent, so be sure to give them a try.
+The burritos here are also excellent, so be sure to try them.

 Address: 13033 Malki Road, Banning, CA 92220

 Phone: (951) 849-2000